subject-f/nfgt-client/README.md

 ## JSON Record

-Each commit of the chain is a JSON record that has, at a minimum, the following schema:
+Each commit to the chain is a JSON record that has, at a minimum, the following schema:

 ```json
 {